PaoloAlbanese/MS4-Project/README.md

 ## Test Repository

 Hi!

-This i just a test run repo for my MP4, the actual subsmission of which can be found at, along with any test finding in it's readme file.
+This i just a test run repo for my MP4, the actual subsmission of which is [Mobile_Central_MP4](https://github.com/PaoloAlbanese/Mobile_Central_MP4), the test finding are in it's readme file.